-Other than the Company Directors, the Group did not directly employ any staff in 2022 (2021: Nil).
-The Directors received Nil remuneration for their services as Directors of the Group (2021: Nil).
+Other than the Company Directors, the Group did not directly employ any staff in 2024 (2023: Nil).
+The Directors received no remuneration for their services as Directors of the Group (2023: US\$356k).

 5 Taxation

 The Group is exempt from most forms of taxation in the BVI, provided the Group does not trade in the BVI and does not have any employees working in the BVI.
 All dividends, interest, rents, royalties and other expense amounts paid by the Company, and capital gains are realised with respect to any shares, debt obligations or other securities of the Company, are exempt from taxation in the BVI.